-The Prospect Writers’ Workshop is a nine-week writing program based in Prospect Heights, Brooklyn Boston, Massachusetts (as of August 2026).
+The Prospect Writers’ Workshop is a nine-week writing program based in Prospect Heights, Brooklyn Cambridge, Massachusetts.
 Led by novelist and Iowa Writers’ Workshop graduate Andrew Ridker, PWW prioritizes craft, community, and career development.

 With classes capped at eight students, PWW is both selective and intensive — an MFA in miniature for working people.